lutz1nger/cs50p-notes-and-solutions/lecture-4-libraries/notes-4.md

 if len(sys.argv) == 2:
     goodbye(sys.argv[1])
 ```
-+ to load a own libraries, the python files (library and programm) must be in the same folder or the folder with the python file of the library must be registered in PYTHONPATH
++ to load a own libraries, the python files (library and program) must be in the same folder or the folder with the python file of the library must be registered in PYTHONPATH
 + for e.g. debugging, in the library a main function can be added, e.g.
 ```python
 def main():